droonga/droonga.org/tutorial/1.0.8/virtual-machines-for-experiments/index.md

       -L 20041:localhost:10041
 ~~~

-Then, actually you can see the administraton page provided by `droonga-http-server`, with the URL:
+Then, actually you can see the administraton page provided by `droonga-http-server` on the VM `node0` (`192.168.100.50`), with the URL:
 `http://(IP address of hostname of the host machine):20041/`
 OpenSSH client running on the host machine automatically forwards inpouring packets from the host machine's port `20041` to the VM's port `10041`.